MarcoJ03rgensen/NarrativeOS/README.md

 **Note on CORS Errors:**
 Because this runs entirely in the browser (client-side), you may encounter "CORS" or "Failed to fetch" errors when connecting to Hugging Face.
 This is a browser security feature.
-*   **Workaround (For personal use only):** You can install a "Allow CORS" extension in your browser (e.g., [Allow CORS: Access-Control-Allow-Origin](https://chromewebstore.google.com/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf) for Chrome/Edge) to bypass this restriction while you work.
+*   **Workaround (For personal use only):** You can try to install a "Allow CORS" extension in your browser to bypass this restriction while you work.
 Note that this is a developer hack and only works for your specific browser instance.
+Turn it ON when working on your story.
+Turn it OFF when browsing the normal web (for security).
+This may not work.

 ## Google Drive Integration